AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/overview.md

 ### About

-The **About** tab provides information about the current version of AdGuard VPN for Windows, an update button, and links to the AdGuard VPN website, forum, EULA, and Privacy Policy.
+The **About** tab provides information about the current version of AdGuard VPN for Windows, an update button, and links to the AdGuard VPN website, forum, EULA, and Privacy policy.

 ### Account